-Everything Mark does is about inspiring people to build resilience and collaborate with others so that they achieve more than they thought possible.
+Everything Mark does as a motivational speaker is about inspiring people to build resilience and collaborate with others so that they achieve more than they thought possible.

 Unbroken by blindness in 1998, Mark became an adventure athlete competing in ultra- endurance races across deserts, mountains, and the polar ice caps including being the first blind person to race to the South Pole.
 He also won silver and bronze medals for rowing at the Commonwealth Games and set up a motivational speaking business.

 I was honored to meet with Mark Pollock in Ireland this year, where we engaged with teachers and students at St. Patrick’s College to discuss the ways technology is changing how students learn.
 Mark is an extreme adventurer and athlete who has raced to the South Pole — and even more incredibly, he was the first blind man to ever do so.

 Mark is a brilliant example of the fact that we can always achieve more than what we think is possible.